 To sum up, pretty soon, video content you can shop from will be the standard, whether it’s in app, on social media, on the web or sent via email.

 7. Video Takes Over CX

 Proven to be a versatile tool, video is going beyond the world of advertising and even marketing to upgrade the customer experience in new ways.
 Whether it’s a service interaction or a renewal message, touchpoints across the customer journey can be elevated through the use of video.

 Take what happened in the mortgages industry with forbearance, for example.
 As customers saw their forbearance period coming to a close, they were panicking — and calling their mortgage company en masse.
-In this situation, a Personalized Video is the next-best thing to a customer care representative talking with you personally.
-The videos calmed customer concerns, helped answer their questions and relieved pressure on call centers, driving down call volume by as much as 73%.
+In this situation, a Personalised Video is the next-best thing to a customer care representative talking with you personally.
+The videos calmed customer concerns, helped answer their questions and relieved pressure on call centres, driving down call volume by as much as 73%.

 In the coming year, the use of dynamic videos as a tool for handling customer service and improving CX is expected to grow.
-Videos personalized for the viewer are particularly well-suited to this purpose since the information included is specific to each individual, adding a human touch to the customer experience.
+Videos personalised for the viewer are particularly well-suited to this purpose since the information included is specific to each individual, adding a human touch to the customer experience.

 8. Accessibility Leads to Authenticity